 - BONE-IN COWBOY RIBEYE: Available now through Jan.
 1, the richly marbled steak is, like all of Fogo’s steaks, aged a minimum of 21 days, then slowly roasted over an open flame to enhance its natural flavors before being carved tableside by gaucho chefs.

-- CHURRASCO MEAT BOARD: Those looking for a taste of Fogo’s famous churrasco experience in the more casual Bar Fogo setting can enjoy one, two or three selections of fire-roasted meat, including beef or pork ribs, lamb chops and beer-braised chicken legs, served with authentic chimichurri sauce.
+- CHURRASCO MEAT BOARD: Those looking for a taste of Fogo’s great churrasco experience in the more casual Bar Fogo setting can enjoy one, two or three selections of fire-roasted meat, including beef or pork ribs, lamb chops, and beer-braised chicken legs, served with authentic chimichurri sauce.

 - ROASTED BUTTERNUT SQUASH AND CRANBERRY SALAD: This autumnal salad features butternut squash roasted with cinnamon then tossed with roasted cranberries, honey, and feta cheese.

-- BUTTERNUT SQUASH SOUP: Seasonal favorites butternut squash and sweet potatoes join coconut milk and spice for a warm, naturally vegan soup perfect for a cool day.
+- BUTTERNUT SQUASH SOUP: Seasonal favorites butternut squash and sweet potatoes join coconut milk and spice for a warm, naturally vegan soup perfect for a chilly day.

 Gaucho Lunch features a weekday lunch menu that allows guests to customize the portion and pace of their meal to fit their schedule.
-Choices include the Market Table and Feijoada Bar or add a select cut of fire roasted meat for an additional charge.
+Choices include the Market Table and Feijoada Bar or add a select cut of fire-roasted meat for an additional charge.
 Guests may also enjoy the Full Fogo Experience.
-All options are served with traditional Brazilian side dishes.
+All options served with traditional Brazilian side dishes.

-As a complement to the variety of protein options, guests can also enjoy the gourmet Market Table and Feijoada Bar, which includes seasonal salads, soup, fresh vegetables, feijoada (traditional black bean stew with rice, fresh orange and yuca flour) and authentic Brazilian side dishes.
-Southern Brazilian side dishes such as pão de queijo (warm cheese bread), crispy hot polenta, and caramelized bananas are served family style.
+As a complement to the variety of protein options, guests can also enjoy the gourmet Market Table and Feijoada Bar, which includes seasonal salads, soup, fresh vegetables, feijoada (traditional black bean stew with rice, sweet orange, and yuca flour) and authentic Brazilian side dishes.
+Southern Brazilian side dishes such as pão de queijo (warm cheese bread), crispy hot polenta, and caramelized bananas served family-style.
 Guests can enjoy as much as they’d like for a fixed price.

-With the season of fall upon us, Fogo de Chao is offering some new additions to the Market Table.
+With fall upon us, Fogo de Chao is offering some new additions to the Market Table.
 These include the:

-- Roasted Butternut Squash Salad: Butternut squash, a winter staple in Brazil, isroasted with cinnamon and honey and then tossed with cranberries and feta for auniquely autumnal Market Table salad.
+- Roasted Butternut Squash Salad: Butternut squash, a winter staple in Brazil, roasted with cinnamon and honey and then tossed with cranberries and feta for a uniquely autumnal Market Table salad.

-- Butternut and Sweet Potato Soup: Creamy roasted butternut squash is blended withsweet potatoes and winter spices in a soup tailor-made to accompany any chilly fall evening.
+- Butternut and Sweet Potato Soup: Creamy roasted butternut squash blended with sweet potatoes and winter spices in a soup tailor-made to accompany any chilly fall evening.